 If you find that the weather isn’t great then I’d advise taking advantage of the lack of tourists and visiting the incredible Louvre museum.

-You can easily spend days in the Louvre as it’s vast but a good half day will allow you to see the main parts.
+You can easily spend days in the Louvre as it’s vast but a good half day will allow you to see the must-see pieces.

 Despite the lack of crowds I’d definitely recommend booking a ticket in advance as there are always queues for security and tickets inside.
 You can buy them here.